FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/setup/install_software.md

 ## Overview

 Before we can start programing a robot we must install the necessary software for programming and driving the robot.

+**See table of contents for a breakdown of this section.**

 !!! tip
 	You can install both the **Development Tools** and the **FRC Game Tools** on the same computer or separate computers.
 However many teams (3255 included) have a development laptop (with both) and a dedicated driverstation laptop (with only the FRC Game Tools) that often stays disconnected from the internet.

 ***

 ## Installing Java Development Tools